w3c/wot-testing/events/2022.03.Online/README.md

 ### Participant TO DO

 * Submit TDs and/or TMs
+   * Put in a subdirectory named after each *implementation*, with `TDs` and `TMs` subdirectories for under that.
+   * If more than one organization contributes to an implementation (e.g. for node-wot), include the organization name in the filenames.
+   * Use the `.td.jsonld` suffix for TDs and `.tm.jsonld` suffix for TMs; this will automatically invoke a validator based on the TD 1.1 spec (which will block merging the PR if it fails)
+   * If you *must* submit a TD or TM that fails validation, use `.jsonld` or even better, `.tm-fail.jsonld` etc.
 * Submit CSV file for manual assertions
    * For each deliverable, and Architecture
    * See templates manual.csv under each deliverable